lukasjapan/bt-speaker/README.md

 A simple Bluetooth Speaker Daemon designed for the Raspberry Pi 3.

-BT-Speaker aims to _just work_ on a vanilla raspbian installation using pure ALSA.
+BT-Speaker aims to _just work_ on a vanilla installation using pure ALSA.

 ## Installation

-Quick Installation for Raspbian:
+Quick Installation for Raspberry Pi OS:

 ```bash
 sudo -i